All the roast vibes, none of the timetable. Crispy pork & stuffing roast bombs with a molten garlic-jam glaze. Save for Sunday and thank me later.

 -

-Roast Bombs
+For The Roast Bombs

-- Glaze (recommended)
+- For the Molten Glaze

 Instructions